 7. Sleep

-You shouldn’t have any problem from airport staff sleeping here, though it can be pretty noisy no matter the time of day.
-Overnight campers should expect to be relocated to the pre-Security area until the Security checkpoints open in the early morning.
-If you are stuck pre-Security, try to snag one of the couches by the windows – they are very comfortable, and one traveller even compared them more to mattresses than couches.
-More inclined to a proper sleeping experience?
-A few hotels are located within a 4-minute drive from the airport, with free shuttles available.
+Airport SleeperYou shouldn’t have any problem with airport staff sleeping here, though it can be pretty noisy no matter the time of day.
+Overnight campers should expect to be relocated to the pre-security area until the Security checkpoints open in the early morning.
+If you are stuck pre-security, try to snag one of the couches by the windows – they are very comfortable, and one traveller even compared them to mattresses more than couches.
+Are you more inclined to a proper sleeping experience?
+A few hotels are located within a 4-minute drive from the airport, with complimentary shuttles available.
 Our Ottawa Airport Guide provides locations and details.

 These are just a few things to do on a layover at Ottawa Airport.
-Visit our Ottawa Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Ottawa Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.